pahihu/CountWords/README.md

   and buffered output, so it is 2x faster than the optimized Java version
 * if the output is not buffered, it takes a significant time to produce the results
+* READ-LINE on standard input is usually slow in LISP

 ## Results